 Chances are it won’t.
 Why?
 The users are possibly searching for a list of retail stores, complete with reviews, hours of operations, site map, and prices of products.
 If you can provide all (just like Yelp, and others does), then you are in a position to help the searcher complete their task.

 To accomplish the task satisfactorily, you should solve the searcher’s problem not only clearly but also instantly.
-On our Traffic Radius page, we accomplish this role by informing clearly the users that they can perform advanced search free of charge, along with an indication of what the results might look like, eventually.
+On our Top Seo Now page, we accomplish this role by informing clearly the users that they can perform advanced search free of charge, along with an indication of what the results might look like, eventually.

 A benchmark for task completion lies in answering the questions: After a user visits our page, will he or she find entirely everything they’re looking for, or they will have to return to Google for further assistance?

 If your site satisfies the query, rest assured that you’ve attained task completion, and consequently, probably you deserve to rank favorably for your target search query.